syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Appearance-Settings.md

  color.TabGroupForeColor = Color.FromArgb(165, 185, 210);

- // Adds the color table instance to the Colortable
+ // Adds the color table instance to the ColorTable

  this.ribbonControlAdv1.Office2016ColorTable.Add(color);